What is home efficiency?

 In addition to the life cycle challenge, there are many companies that engage in “greenwashing.”
 This is when a product is advertised as green and yet has no significant health or environmental benefits.
 Don’t be fooled by companies that try to deceive you; do your research before starting on your green renovation.

 To help you sort through what’s green and what’s not, consult the green product directories listed on the REGREEN checklist.
 There you’ll be able to find thousands of products and services that meet the Leadership in Energy and Environmental Design (LEED) standards for certifying green buildings.

 Whole House Systems Approach

-To achieve the maximum energy-efficiency benefits from a green renovation, you’ll need to do an extensive remodel and take a whole house systems approach.
-This will involve most every component in your home:
+To achieve the maximum energy-efficiency benefits from a green renovation, you’ll need to do an extensive remodel and take a whole-house systems approach.
+This will involve almost every component in your home:

 - Appliances and electronics—Look for Energy Star® certified products.
 By choosing energy-efficient appliances and products and establishing a plan to reduce their use, you can save both money and energy.
 You can determine how much energy your current products use with this Appliance Energy Calculator, so you can decide which items need to be replaced.

 - Insulation and air sealing—Increase comfort while saving money.
 You’ll need to address air leaks, insulation R-values, moisture control and ventilation.
 Check here for tips on sealing air leaks and determining the proper amount of insulation.

 - Lighting—With new lighting standards taking full effect in 2016, Canadian homeowners have been forced to replace traditional incandescent light bulbs with more energy-efficient CFL and LED bulbs.
 These new products provide the same amount of light with less energy use to save you money.